 Another key upgrade is the use of distributed access architecture (DAA), which as Knittle explained, involves “moving intelligence to the edge” using Remote PHY and Remote MAC PHY devices.

 Those devices are installed in the node where optical transmissions are converted to coax.
-They reduce the signal-to-noise ratio (SNR), enabling the cable network operator to boost speeds and capacity.
+They improve the signal-to-noise ratio (SNR), enabling the cable network operator to boost speeds and capacity.

 “Between those devices and the hub, we’ve converted to digital optics in the form of Ethernet – 10 Gig Ethernet or 25 Gig Ethernet,” Knittle said.